ETHZ-RobotX/open3d_slam_advanced_rss_2024_public/README.md

 This project provides tools for robot **LiDAR-based mapping and localization**.

-This is an advanced and fine-tuned version of open3d_slam.
+This is an advanced and fine-tuned version of [open3d_slam](git@github.com:leggedrobotics/open3d_slam.git) and subject to it's license.

 ## Build
 For now to build this repository, you need to: